 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Lander, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Lander City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Lander City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-69.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.4% of U.S. neighborhoods.
+61.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-Here most residents (71.4%) drive alone in a private automobile to get to work.
-In addition, quite a number also hop out the door and walk to work to get to work (9.2%) and 8.5% of residents also bicycle for their daily commute.
+Here most residents (69.8%) drive alone in a private automobile to get to work.
+In addition, quite a number also hop out the door and walk to work to get to work (8.3%) and 7.6% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.